coopdanger/ppm-specification/draft-ppm-protocol.md

 * `output_param`, the output parameter with which the VDAF [VDAF] will be evaluated.

-Depending on the VDAF and how the leader is configured, the collect request may cause the leader to send a series of aggregate requests to the helpers in order to compute their share of the output.
+Depending on the VDAF and how the leader is configured, th collect request may cause the leader to send a series of requests to the helper in order to compute their share of the output.
 Alternately, if `output_share` is empty or a well-known value that is fixed in advance, the leader may already have made these requests and can respond immediately.
 In either case it responds to the collector's request as follows.